boliqq07/BGP/docs/source/Guide/base.rst

 SymbolSet
 >>>>>>>>>>>>

-For example, the data can be import from sklearn.
+For example, the data can be imported from sklearn.
 ::

     if __name__ == "__main__":